top of page

 Growing up was a bizarre mixture of two completely different worlds.
 One was the 4-H Club, taking care of a pony and showing prize Guernsey cattle, and the other, from the age of five, was starring in children's theatre productions, some of which toured around the state on a mobile stage.
 You name it, she played it ~ Cinderella, Alice, Dorothy, Puck, Jack, Red Riding Hood, even Till Eulenspeigel (look it up).
 After Kent School in Connecticut, where she won the Drama Prize, she majored in theatre at Ithaca College and, bravely albeit briefly, trained for opera at the Eastman School of Music in Rochester while at night dancing and singing on tables at the local Holiday Inn.

-In Los Angeles she has worked extensively in TV and film.
-Recent feature film work includes a hilariously wacky role in the upcoming Found Footage (it's like Spinal Tap but with Bigfoot.
-That's all she can reveal.)
-And a terrifically dramatic turn as a glamorous narcissist in the suspense thriller Broken Tides.
-AND as the hapless Beverly Hills denizen Felicity in the upcoming Eddie Murphy vehicle, Beverly Hills Cop IV — all of which are now in post production.
-It's been a busy few months.
+In Los Angeles she has worked extensively in TV and film, and is currently appearing to amused acclaim as the hapless Beverly Hills denizen Felicity in the Netflix hit Beverly Hills Cop: Axel F. Other recent film work: a totally wacky role in the upcoming Found Footage (it's like Spinal Tap but with Bigfoot.
+That's all she can reveal).
+And a terrifically dramatic turn as a glamorous narcissist in the suspense thriller Broken Tides. both of which are in post production.

-Other recent favorite film roles are the ill-fated villain in the short comedy film Lucy, now killing 'em in festivals, and a lead role opposite Michael Dorn in the fest-fave Entwined.
+Other favorite film roles are the ill-fated villain in the 2022 hilarious short comedy film Lucy and a lead role opposite Michael Dorn in fest-fave Entwined.
 This followed a juicy supporting role in the Duplass Brothers' quirky hit Manson Family Vacation.
-Other film work includes A Date to Die For, Jack & Cocaine and You & Me.
+Additional film work includes A Date to Die For, Jack & Cocaine and You & Me.
 Suzanne has also played supporting roles in big budget features like The Apparition, starring Ashley Greene and Tom Felton, The Informers, starring Kim Basinger, Mickey Roarke, Brad Renfroe and Billy Bob Thornton, and You, Me & Dupree, starring Matt Dillon, Kate Hudson, Owen Wilson and Michael Douglas.
 Leading roles in smaller independent films include the thriller MoniKa with C. Thomas Howell, Darkening Sky with Rider Strong, Uncross the Stars with Barbara Hershey and Ron Perlman, and Of Silence with writer/director/star Jeremiah Sayys.

 On the road with